The Journal

 recently cancelled TR, Upton Sinclair and Fightin’

-expect and demand a fair day’s work… infrastructure, healthcare, whatever – or
+and demand a fair day’s work… infrastructure, healthcare, whatever – or even

-even serious training for seriously needed skills… for a fair wage.
-Some Republicans, of course, have a final
+serious training for seriously needed skills… for a fair wage.
+Some Republicans, of course, have a final solution…

-solution… wait until next winter, next iteration or variation of the plague or
+wait until next winter, next iteration or variation of the plague or climate

-climate apocalypse and kill off the American surplus; President Joe wants to
+apocalypse and kill off the American surplus; President Joe wants to shower

-shower cash over the undeserving of all races and, as for the even further
+cash over the undeserving of all races and, as for the even further left, the

 say it: History is against you in the U.S.A."